 Perfect Gluten free Bread Machine Loaf

 This is a lovely loaf, crusty on the outside and soft in the middle, that tastes good fresh or toasted.
 The soya flour makes it go lovely and brown in the toaster.
 But if you have an intolerance to soya, you could try a tablespoon of a nut based flour to see if that makes the bread brown.
 I haven't tried an alternative as yet.
 Although the time seems a lot, you're not in the kitchen doing anything whilst it's cooking in the machine.
+If intolerant to eggs, leave out the egg white powder and egg.
+Add extra Rice flour to bring the dry ingredients to exactly 10 ozs and add a bit more vegetable oil/water to bring the liquid to exactly 350mls.

 Prep Time10 minutes